 One of the biggest and most colourful festivals on the Aussie calendar is the Sydney Festival.
-Running over three weeks in January, it' a quirky program of dance, music, comedy and theatrical performances as well as interactive displays.
+Running over three weeks from 9-27 January, it' a quirky program of dance, music, comedy and theatrical performances as well as interactive displays.

 More info: Sydney Festival

 Major suburbs and councils hold local celebrations on Australia Day.
 Here are some of the most family-friendly.

 Australia Day in Parramatta

 Quickly becoming Sydney's second CBD, Parramatta brings the Australia Day celebrations to the western suburbs with a busy day of food, music and fireworks.

 Renowned for its family-friendly activities and atmosphere, 26 January in Parramatta is a jam-packed day that starts at 6am and runs for a manic 15-hours.
 This year's festivities includes a hot air balloon display, CARnivale vintage car exhibition and big barbecue in Parramatta Park.

 Kid-friendly activities will be available all day and live music by local artists will play into the night.